JessWinn/Houndshark-Mitogenomics/README.md

 	# gc_def: specify the genetic code 2 (The_Vertebrate_Mitochondrial_Code) or change accordingly for your study taxa.
 ```
 4. Align the rRNA genes using the online version of MAFFT (version 7, https://mafft.cbrc.jp/alignment/server/) using the Q-INS-i iterative refinement method, adjusting the direction according to the first sequences confirmed to be in the 5' to 3' direction.
-5. Open all alignments from 2a_MACSE in Geneious 2019.2.1 and remove stop codons and ensure each alignment has a length divisible by 3.
+5. Open all alignments from 2a_MACSE in Geneious 2019.2.1, change the translation settings to Vertebrate Mitochondrial (Table 2), remove stop codons and ensure each alignment has a length divisible by 3.
-6. Change the translation setting to Vertebrate Mitochondrial (Table 2) and check for internal stop codons.
-7. If there are remaining ambiguosly aligned sites, remove them with BMGE version 1.12_1 maintaining default settings through the NGPhylogeny.fr webserver (https://ngphylogeny.fr/).
-8. Clean both rRNA alignments with BMGE.
+6. If there are remaining ambiguosly aligned sites, remove them with BMGE version 1.12_1 maintaining default settings through the NGPhylogeny.fr webserver (https://ngphylogeny.fr/).
+Clean both the rRNA alignments with BMGE.
-9. Export the edited alignments into the folder 2c_CleanEdit
+7. Export the edited alignments into the folder 2c_CleanEdit
-10. Concatenate the 13 PCGs in Geneious 2019.2.1 and save as 13PCGs_NT (Dataset 1) in fasta, nexus and phyllip format.
+8. Concatenate the 13 PCGs in Geneious 2019.2.1 and save as 13PCGs_NT (Dataset 1) in fasta, nexus and phyllip format.
-11. Concatenate the 13 PCGs and 2 rRNA genes in Geneious and save as 13PCGs_2rRNAs_NT (Dataset 2) in fasta, nexus and phyllip format.
+9. Concatenate the 13 PCGs and 2 rRNA genes in Geneious and save as 13PCGs_2rRNAs_NT (Dataset 2) in fasta, nexus and phyllip format.
-12. Translate 13PCGs_NT and save as 13PCGs_AA (Dataset 3) in fasta, nexus and phyllip format.
+10. Translate 13PCGs_NT and save as 13PCGs_AA (Dataset 3) in fasta, nexus and phyllip format.
-13. Make length summaries with the length and alignment locations of each alignment to use for the partition files.
+11. Make and save length summaries with the length and alignment locations of each alignment to use for the partition files.

 ## STEP 5: Substitution saturation and data partitioning schemes